codefresh-io/docs.codefresh.io/_docs/getting-started/deployment-to-kubernetes-quick-start-guide.md

 ### Making the internal Codefresh Registry available to your Kubernetes cluster

-After you have the API key,
-from the side menu, select *Configuration*, and in the *Integration* tab, click the *Configure* button under *Docker Registry*
+After you have the API key, go to your Account Configuration, by clicking on *Account Settings* on the left sidebar.
+On the first section called *Integrations* click the *Configure* button next to *Docker Registry*.

  {% include
 image.html